-In accordance with the provisions of Islamic Shari'a, the Group generates assets and liabilities that have cash inflows and outflows, or fair values and their profitability and performance is evaluated through the sensitivity of profit rates fluctuations.
+The Group generates assets and liabilities that have cash inflows and outflows, or fair values and their profitability and performance is evaluated through the sensitivity of profit rates fluctuations.
 The Group manages the risk arising from these exposures to maximize profit for shareholders and depositors.
+Further, the Group measures and manages the profit rate risk by establishing levels of profit rate risk by setting limits on the profit rate gaps for stipulated periods.
+Profit rate gaps on assets and liabilities are reviewed periodically and hedging strategies are used to reduce the profit rate gaps to within the limits established by the Bank's management.